How are the CAD models organized?

 We do aim to use best practices when organizing geometry so that it is easy to take advantage of the features people most in our supported programs, but every person's workflow is different, and we can't customize our model organization to individual workflows without very large commitments of volume.
 We are, however, very happy to hear your feedback and make changes that can benefit all users.

-For more information on how to use and manipulate layers within your CAD program, we encourage you to reach out to the customer support teams for the software you use directly (for example, AutoCAD or SketchUp)
+For more information on how to use and manipulate tags within your CAD program, we encourage you to reach out to the customer support teams for the software you use directly (for example, AutoCAD or SketchUp)